2016 intel briefing didn't warn of Russian outreach to Trump campaign or investigation of aides

 Strzok’s lawyer has yet to respond to requests for comment.
 If a response becomes available the reporting will update.

-Fox News’ Cyd Upson, Bill Mears and Alex Pappas contributed to this report.
+Fox News’ Bill Mears and Alex Pappas contributed to this report.